Excellence in Cybersecurity

 鈥淲e wanted to create a space where students could explore cybersecurity and practice their skills in real-world scenarios.
 However, we noticed that no student organizations fulfilled that need and so we decided to found our own,鈥 he says.

-David has served as president of the organization for almost five years, including during the group鈥檚 impressive success of winning its first-ever competition, which was against 65 teams from across the United States at the 2022 National Centers of Academic Excellence in Cybersecurity Cyber Games.
+Arnold served as president of the organization for almost five years, including during the group鈥檚 impressive success of winning its first-ever competition, which was against 65 teams from across the United States at the 2022 National Centers of Academic Excellence in Cybersecurity Cyber Games.

 鈥淲e were concerned that our first- and second-year students weren鈥檛 receiving enough exposure to cybersecurity and wanted a course that would help them gain experience for their summer internship hunts,鈥 he says.

-David鈥檚 doctoral work at the Embedded Computing and Signal Processing () Research Laboratory, under Saniie鈥檚 supervision, has focused on developing cybersecurity solutions for critical infrastructure such as energy and emergency services.
+Arnold鈥檚 doctoral work at the Embedded Computing and Signal Processing () Research Laboratory, under Saniie鈥檚 supervision, focused on developing cybersecurity solutions for critical infrastructure such as energy and emergency services.
 He received a prestigious U. S. Department of Energy鈥檚 Office of Nuclear Energy鈥檚 Integrated University Program graduate fellowship to support the work in 2020.

 鈥淥ver the last five years, we鈥檝e published work in applying machine learning for detecting cyberattacks and side-channel methods for transmitting information in case of an emergency,鈥 he says.

-Recently, David has been the recipient of two highly distinguished Illinois Tech awards: a 2023 Sigma Xi award in the student research award (graduate student) category and a 2024 Clinton E. Stryker Distinguished Service award for his leadership with the CyberHawks.
+Arnold was the recipient of two highly distinguished Illinois Tech awards: a 2023 Sigma Xi award in the student research award (graduate student) category and a 2024 Clinton E. Stryker Distinguished Service award for his leadership with the CyberHawks.

-David says his plan for the future is to work in cybersecurity engineering and continue to offer mentorship to the CyberHawks team.
+Arnold says his plan for the future is to work in cybersecurity engineering and continue to offer mentorship to the CyberHawks team.

 鈥淚 am excited to transfer everything I鈥檝e learned through my Ph.D. and work with the CyberHawks to real-world situations,鈥 he says.